utsaslab/pebblesdb/README.md

 HyperLevelDB, and RocksDB.
 The summary is that PebblesDB outperforms the other stores on write throughput, equals other stores on read throughput, and incurs a penalty for small range queries on fully compacted key-value stores.
+PebblesDB achieves **6x** the write throughput of RocksDB, while providing similar read throughput, and performing 50% lesser IO.
 Please see the paper for more details.

 ___